 TextNow - Internal Tools Developer

-- Implemented new features on RESTful micro services using Ruby, PHP and MySQL
+- Implemented new features on RESTful micro services using Ruby on Rails, PHP and MySQL

 Argyle BIA - Web Developer

 - Built the Argyle BIA website using PHP and MySQL